 Distributed plans may similarly be filtered to restrict visibility of the planned activities resulting from restricted planning requests.
 A partial plan would then be returned in place of the full unrestricted plan.

 It is mission and deployment specific how this is implemented, but it is expected that this would make use of special access control roles assigned to users.
-This may typically restrict access to information based on a level of access rights:
+This may typically restrict access to information based on the level of access rights:

 All Information;